jpsca/sqla-wrapper/docs/docs/the-session.md

 ## Extensions

-An `db.Session` is a configured with a few ActiveRecord-like extensions:
+A `db.Session` is a configured with a few ActiveRecord-like extensions:

 ### `Session.all(**attrs)`